 Growth-Oriented Stocks Risk.
 Growth-oriented common stocks may experience larger price swings and greater potential for loss than other types of investments.
-These risks may be even greater in the case of smaller capitalization stocks.
 Further, the Fund's investments in growth-oriented common stocks are based upon the methods and analyses, including models, tools and data, employed by the Sub-Adviser in indicating the stocks that it believes should comprise the Investable Universe.
 The Fund is subject to the risk that such methods and analyses may not produce the desired results.